ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 	"ePrintRequired": true,
 	"secLangRequired" : true
   }
-// auth request
+  // Auth Request
   "request": {
-// This element will be encrypted and encoded "identity": {
+	// This element should be encrypted and encoded by TSP using Public Key "identity": {
       "UIN": "6789 5645 3456",
       "VID": "6789 5645 3456",